site-assist/react-native-interview/README.md

 1. Use react-navigation as the navigation library
 2. Use styled-components for styling. *We use Rebass type components for base styles using styled-system on top of styled-components in our production applications.
 Feel free to use these for even more convenient styling if you are comfortable.
 The base components are provided in the `src/fundamentals` directory*
-3. A thought out code/folder structure for extendable development
-4. Follow best coding practices
-5. Use redux to manage basic state.
+3. Use redux to manage basic state.
 Feel free to use any other data storage solutions to supplement functionality if you wish
+4. Other than the libraries mentioned above, feel free to use any other libraries you like.
+We are not looking for you to make everything from scratch and this task is seeing what you can build under constraints one of which is time.
+5. A thought out code/folder structure for extendable development.
+You have total control over this, feel free to move things around and organise as you see fit.
+6. Follow best coding practices

 #### Additionally, some nice additional requirements to consider adding would be: